Decision of the Regional Court in Warsaw, 25th Civil Division, dated 18th December 2018

 The Regional Court in Wrocław, 1st Civil Division, composed of:

-having examined in closed session on August 3, 2020, in Wrocław, the case brought by M. G. against (…) sp. z o.o. s.k. with its registered office in I. for payment,
+having examined at a session in camera on 3rd August 2020, in Wrocław, the case brought by M. G. against (…) LLC LP with its registered office in I. for payment,

 I C 748/17